 Why this matters for ICP

 SprintFlint's ideal customer is the engineering manager or tech lead at a 5-30 person team running real sprints. v1.5 is the first release where most of the content explicitly addresses *that role*: their burnout patterns, their goal-setting, their mid-sprint scope decisions, their sprint reviews, their stakeholder management.
-The content compounds in two ways: long-tail SEO for high-intent searches, and AI-summary visibility (every long-form piece is referenced in /llms.txt).
+The content compounds; long-tail SEO for high-intent searches, AI-summary visibility, and reusable answers practitioners can link their own teammates to.

 Pricing unchanged